USS Ranger (1777)

-Sent to the South in late 1779 to aid the U.S. garrison at Charleston, South Carolina, during the British siege, she continued her raiding career until ultimately forced to take station on the Cooper River, and was captured on May 11, 1780, with the fall of the city.

-She was brought into the Royal Navy as HMS Halifax.
-Decommissioned in 1781 in Portsmouth, England, she was sold that year as a merchant ship.
+Receiving new orders in late 1779 to aid the American garrison at Charleston, South Carolina, during the British siege, she continued her raiding career until ultimately forced to anchor on the Cooper River, resulting in her capture on 11 May 1780, with the fall of the city.
+Renamed Halifax, she finished her active service as a Royal Navy ship and was decommissioned in 1781.
+Later that year, she was sold in Portsmouth, England to private buyers for use as a merchantman.

 History

-Ranger (initially called Hampshire) was launched on May 10, 1777 by James Hackett, master shipbuilder, at the shipyard of John Langdon on what is now called Badger's Island in Kittery, Maine; Captain John Paul Jones in command.
+Ranger (initially called Hampshire) was launched on 10 May 1777 by James Hackett, master shipbuilder, at the shipyard of John Langdon on what is now called Badger's Island in Kittery, Maine.
+Captain John Paul Jones was named her first commander.